Maicol & Manuel: Maicol

 Miguel Muñoz, known in the art scene as Maicol “Superstar”, is a native of San Juan.
 He began his unofficial solo career in music in the late 1990s, when the underground genre was secretly brewing in Puerto Rico, a movement that gave rise to the genre known today as reggaeton.
 His early works could not be legally sold due to their strong and explicit content.
 During 2005, he would participate with Gringo (from Baby Rasta & Gringo) in the album Reggaeton De Navidad.
-During 2007, he would also participate in Tributo a Hecter Lavoe with the song "Songoro Cosongo" with Rey Pirin and Alberto Stylee.
+During 2007, he would also participate in Tributo a Héctor Lavoe with the song "Songoro Cosongo" with Rey Pirin and Alberto Stylee.
 Maicol Superstar would release his first album called "El Villano" with features of Don Chezina, Tony Tone, and Manuel.
 He was also included in Watussi's mixtape "La Revelacion del Under : Back to the Underground" with the song "El Lapachero".
 In 2015, Maicol and Don Chezina would release an album called "Durakuz", Maicol was included in Randy's "Roses and Whine" album with Mackie in the song "Amor De Fantasia".
 In 2017, he was featured in the song "Hello" with Alberto Stylee, Ranking Stone, Falo, and Rey Pirin, and he was in the song "Loki" featuring others.
 In 2019, he was featured in Tomasa Del Real's album TDR with the song "Perrea Conmigo".
 During 2020, maicol was included in Nico Canada's Back to the Under 2020 Ep with the song "Chit Chat" and he was in a song with Nico Canada called "Cuarentena Mix, Vol 2", Maicol also released a single called "Yo Soy Carolina B.B".
 In 2021, he launched his new production "De la mata", which, true to its name, consists of a compilation of unreleased heavy reggaeton songs, his song "Cinnabom" would have a remix in 2021 featuring Jowell, Alberto Stylee, Guelo Star, and Jamsha In 2021, he was also included in the song "A Lo Viva Mexico (Remix)" featuring others. during 2022, he was featured in Don Chezina's album "Esencia y Tendecia" with the song "Flow Discotek" with Aguila El Pupilo, he was also featured in Mc Ceja's album King Men 2 with the song "Bailame Baby" with Craigy T, he also released two singles which were "En Disney Con Mickey" and "Somos Fire" with Nico Canada.